fukamachi/caveman/README.markdown

           :has-next-page T))
 ```

-If you want to get something from a database or execute any function using [Djula](http://mmontone.github.io/djula/) you have to explicity call `list` when passing the arguments to render so that the code executes.
+If you want to get something from a database or execute a function using [Djula](http://mmontone.github.io/djula/) you must explicity call `list` when passing the arguments to render so that the code executes.

 ```common-lisp
 (import 'myapp.view:render)